Emotional tributes pour in after four US soldiers killed in war with Iran identified

 (CNN) — Emotional tributes began to pour in after the identification of four US service members killed in a deadly Iranian drone strike in Kuwait, the first American deaths in the war with Iran.

-While they all served as soldiers under the US Army Reserve, they played many roles, including a “heroic son” and a mother of two who “was almost home.”
+While they all served as soldiers under the US Army Reserve, they played many roles, including a “heroic son” and a mother of two who was days away from returning home.

 The Pentagon identified four of the six US service members killed Sunday during an attack on a makeshift operations center in Shuaiba port as Capt.
 Cody Khork, 35; Sgt.
 Declan Coady, 20; Sgt.
 1st Class Nicole Amor, 39; and Sgt.
 1st Class Noah Tietjens, 42.
 Two other soldiers who were killed in the strike have not been publicly identified.